Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 Here we'll describe known FOV-level artifacts, and we'll show use of R code for detecting impacted FOVs.

+*Important note:* this approach, which looks only at gene expression data, compliments a tool we've developed for detecting FOVs with registration failures.
+This other tool is available ~[here]().

 ## FOV artifacts

 All known FOV artifacts act by modulating our ability to detect reporter probes.
 In CosMx SMI, the reporter probes contain a barcode that is read out across reporter cycles.
 At each reporter cycle, a given probe will either contain one of four colors or an empty slot.